FundacaoLemann/qedu-provas/README.md

 # MAC and Windows

+If you prefer or already use the Docker MacOS client, follow the steps decribed into the [README DOCKER OSX](README_DOCKER_OSX.md)

 At first, it will be necessary to get and install [docker-toolbox], this toolbox has important tools to up, deploy and handle the project.

  - Docker Engine